Shamseddin Mojabi: Return to Iran

 With the return of Mojabi to Iran in 1978, a new chapter in his life commenced.
 In this period he returned to academia, and after 14 years away from his homeland became familiar once again with the political and social issues of Iran.
 In late May 1978 with the order of Abolhassan Banisadr and with the excuse of the Cultural Revolution universities in Iran were suspended and Mojabi returned to Paris with his wife and children and did not return until October 1979.
 After returning to Iran and the reopening of universities, and whilst working at the National Iranian Oil Company (NIOC), Mojabi continued teaching in the universities.

 Following the revolution, Mojabi attempted to run for candidacy for the Qazvin seat of the 1980 Iranian legislative election, however as an Independent candidate lacked the institutional support of other candidates.

 Later, during the Iran–Iraq War, Mojabi would play a vital role in working for the NIOC, and for the Ministry of Defence where under the direction of Akbar Torkan, Mojabi was involved in projects such as the design of underground hospitals and other defence structures or military buildings.
-This included the design of the Al-Faw Hospital, which despite 6 months of continuous bombing went undamaged.